nbunner-personal/jigsawgoldrush/jigsaw-goldrush/index.md

 <h2>About</h2>

 <p>Piano days is a collection of ten piano pieces I recorded way back in the latter half of 2015.
-It was originally created as a gift to my Wife as relaxation music during the birth of our first child and was subsequently used during the birth of our second.</p>
+It was originally created as a gift to my wife as relaxation music during the birth of our first child and was subsequently used during the birth of our second.</p>

-<p>The pieces are for solo piano, recorded live on my parents old upright with the odd overdub on a couple of them.
-You can download it for free/pay what you like from the Bandcamp page, or listen via Spotify, iTunes etc.</p>
+<p>The pieces are for solo piano, recorded live on my parent's old upright with the odd overdub on a couple of them.
+You can download it for free or pay what you like from the Bandcamp page, or listen via Spotify, iTunes etc.</p>

 <p>Why the name Jigsaw Goldrush?
 Well, when I was emptying out my parents house a couple of years back I came across a cupboard full of boxes of jigsaw puzzles.
 It was like finding a goldrush of jigsaws!</p>